Abdul Razak Hussein: Involvement in World War II

-Political involvement
+Early political career

 Upon his return from the United Kingdom, in 1950, Tun Razak joined the Malayan Civil Service.
 Owing to his political calibre, he became the youth chief for United Malays National Organisation (UMNO).
 Two years later, he worked as the Assistant State Secretary of Pahang and in February 1955, at just 33 years of age, became Pahang's Chief Minister.

 Razak stood in and won a seat in Malaya's first general elections in July 1955 and was appointed as the Education Minister.
 He was instrumental in the drafting of the Razak Report which formed the basis of the Malayan education system.
 Tun Razak was also a key member of the February 1956 mission to London to seek the independence of Malaya from the British.

-After the general elections in 1959, he became the Minister of Rural Development in addition to holding the portfolios of Deputy Prime Minister and Minister of Defence, which he held from 1957.
-His achievements include formulating the development policy known as the Red Book.

-Infusing young blood

-At the time of Separation of Singapore from the Federation of Malaysia in 1965, Tun Razak realised that UMNO needed more young leaders in the party.
-Faced with, amongst other things Lee Kuan Yew's considerable rhetorical skills, Razak wanted young Malay leaders – grounded in their own faith and culture – who would be able to speak and if necessary debate both in the Malay language and English language.

-Razak understood that power resided in the Malay community and that for this power to be wielded effectively, the elite among the Malays had to be an elite determined by ability, aptitude and commitment to the nation as a whole.
-Class, birth and money were secondary in his calculations.

-As a consequence of this initiative, the then young leaders of mixed heritage in UMNO, such as Mahathir Mohamad, were drafted into higher echelons of the political establishment.

-In 1967 he was awarded the Ramon Magsaysay Award for community leadership.
+He was appointed Deputy Prime Minister and Minister of Defence in 1957 and, after the 1959 general election, also held the Ministry of National and Rural Development portfolio.
+His ideas concerning rural development and agriculture were collected into the Red Book (Buku Merah) and Green Book (Buku Hijau) respectively and served as the basis for government policy during his time in power.